Alice Guo: Political career

-Agent of influence for China
+Alleged espionage for China

-Guo's dubious family background and citizenship issues led her to be tagged as a Chinese spy as early as May 2024 when Senator Risa Hontiveros have asked her if she is a Chinese "asset" trained to infiltrate and influence the Philippine government.
+Guo's dubious family background and citizenship issues led her to be tagged as a Chinese spy as early as May 2024 when Senator Risa Hontiveros had asked her if she was a Chinese "asset" trained to infiltrate and influence the Philippine government.

 She Zhijiang, a Chinese businessman, convicted criminal, and self-confessed spy currently imprisoned in Thailand, accused Guo of being a Chinese spy in an interview with the Al Jazeera English documentary program 101 East.
-An associate of She showed a dossier on a Guo Hua Ping that he claimed was about Alice Guo.
-The dossier claimed she was the daughter of a Lin Wen Yi and listed her home address as being in Fujian.
+An associate of hers showed a dossier on a Guo Hua Ping that he claimed was about Alice Guo.
+The dossier claimed she was the daughter of Lin Wen Yi and listed her home address as being in Fujian.
 A visit by an Al Jazeera researcher to the stated address found it to be the local headquarters of the Chinese Communist Party, and a number of local residents interviewed said that they recognized Guo as the daughter of Lin Wen Yi, and that she lived in the area until 2002.
 She appealed to Guo to confess for her own safety.

-In response to the documentary being shown at a House of Representatives inquiry on September 27, Guo denied being a spy and of ever knowing She, and threatened to file a lawsuit against him as well as against Al Jazeera.
+In response to the documentary being shown at a House of Representatives inquiry on September 27, Guo denied being a spy and of ever knowing her, and threatened to file a lawsuit against him as well as against Al Jazeera.

-Hontiveros on October 8 said that Wang Fugui, a former cellmate of She, through a teleconference interview backed the allegation.
-Wang said Guo is indeed a spy but not a "special" spy and that it just happened that She has a copy of Guo's supposed state security background.
+Hontiveros, on October 8, said that Wang Fugui, a former cellmate of hers, through a teleconference interview backed the allegation.
+Wang said Guo is indeed a spy, but not a "special" spy, and that it just happened that she has a copy of Guo's supposed state security background.
 Wang also claimed that Guo's 2022 mayoral campaign was "arranged by Chinese state security".

 On November 26, the National Intelligence Coordinating Agency (NICA) stated that there is consensus in the intelligence community that Guo is an "agent of influence".

+The Economist wrote in July 2026 that Guo was unlikely to be a spy, noting that the claims have not been backed by persuasive evidence and that the Chinese government has a negative view of scammers, who often target Chinese citizens.
+The newspaper added that the fact that Guo escaped to Southeast Asia rather than China was further evidence that she was not a spy.